-- 4.1 If the complainant is unhappy with the way in which the concern was dealt with informally, the complainant should complete the formal complaint form found in Annex 3 and return it to the school. - 4.2 Upon receipt of a completed formal complaint form, the Headteacher/Head of School will identify the appropriate member of staff to investigate the complaint under Stage 2.
-If the complaint is about a member of staff, a manager senior to that member of staff will normally investigate the complaint.
+- 4.1 If the complainant is unhappy with the way in which the concern was dealt with informally, the complainant should be directed to the complaints policy and complete the formal complaint form found in Annex 3 and return it to the school in accordance with the policy guidelines.
+If the complainant does not have access to the website, they should be provided with a hardcopy. - 4.2 Upon receipt of a completed formal complaint form, the Headteacher will identify the appropriate member of staff to investigate the complaint under Stage 2.
+If the complaint is about a member of staff, a manager senior to that member of staff will Approved by the Board of Directors on: 19 May 2021 normally investigate the complaint.
 In our smaller schools, there may not be a suitably senior member of staff available to investigate the complaint.
-In this case, or if the complaint is very serious in any size of school, the Headteacher/Head of School may, at their discretion, escalate the complaint directly to Stage 3.
+In this case, or if the complaint is very serious in any size of school, the Headteacher may, at their discretion, escalate the complaint directly to Stage 3.